 - Mathematics Teacher at Emmaus High School (2002 - Present)

 In 2006 my wife, Sarah, and I rescued a rottweiler-shepherd mix, Baxter.
-And on June 29, 2009, we welcomed our first child, Ryan.
+And on June 29, 2009, we welcomed our son, Ryan.
 Aside from spending time with my wife, son, and dog, I enjoy golfing.
-I used to be a runner.
 I ran track in high school and college where I held two high school records (long jump and 200 meters) and one collegiate record (4x200m relay), but I found that golf is more fun!
 I was a track and field coach at Salisbury High School for 8 years and the JV golf coach at Emmaus for 6 years before deciding to take time away to embrace the world of parenthood.

-Some assorted favorites of mine include: the New England Patriots; the Penn State Nittany Lions; Arsenal FC; fantasy sports; watching NFL football, PTI, Elementary, Mythbusters and the Big Bang Theory; golfing; playing poker; chess; Playstation 3 (online too); listening to music; and traveling.
+Some assorted favorites of mine include: the New England Patriots; the Penn State Nittany Lions; Arsenal FC; fantasy sports; watching NFL football, PTI, crime dramas such as Elementary and Motive, and the Big Bang Theory; golfing; playing poker; chess; Playstation 3 (online too); listening to music; and traveling.
 Currently, I have set foot in 10 countries and 27 states with the goal of someday setting foot in all 50.
 Disney World is still my favorite destination!